 Medical assistants can work in a variety of settings from hospitals to private practices.
 But without experience, it’s tough to know what type of environment their skills are best suited for.
 Pediatrics, geriatrics, and maternal and child health are popular specialties.
 But more than one student has learned through the externship experience that a position they thought they’d enjoy isn’t for them.

 Externships are a time for discovery.
 A medical assistant is trained to handle both clinical and administrative tasks, but not all employers utilize these skills the same way.
 Some jobs are almost exclusively clinical, while others are mostly clerical.
 Externships give students a better idea of what they’ll be doing in specific settings, allowing them to apply for jobs that best fit their skills, aptitudes, and preferences.

-Externships give students a chance to practice what they’ve learned in the classroom.
+Externships give medical assisting students a chance to practice what they’ve learned in the classroom.
 A student pretending to be a patient in a simulated encounter is one thing.
 Interacting with an actual patient is different.
 Suddenly, the student, not the instructor, is responsible for the outcome.

 An externship is a bridge between the classroom and the real world.
 It’s a safe space where soon-to-be medical assistants can ask questions and complete tasks independently, but with the security of supervision.
 Externships help students work through the anxiety of being new, so they feel confident from day one on their first job.

 Skills from previous work might be transferable, but employers prefer applicants who can hit the ground running.

 A vocational school diploma gives job seekers an advantage, but a successfully completed medical assisting externship is even more valuable.
 A reference from a fellow provider who has seen the applicant in action shines on a résumé.

 Building strong interpersonal relationships with patients and colleagues requires soft skills that can’t be learned from a book.
 Medical assistants are expected to be the utmost professionals, but sometimes the rules aren’t clear.